 The most important thing about the car seat is that you start with a safe seat.
 This means one that hasn’t passed its expiration date, hasn’t been in an accident, is rear-facing, is designed to fit children of Baby’s weight, and is installed correctly and securely.
 But beyond that, there’s also the importance of installing it in the right place.
 Statistically, the middle seat in the back is the safest and most protected seat in a car in case of accident, and so it’s probably the best place to set up Baby’s seat.

-Even for very short trips, it’s never safe for Baby to travel in a moving car in your or anyone else’s arms – he should always be in a car-seat.
+Even for very short trips, it’s never safe for Baby to travel in a moving car in your or anyone else’s arms – they should always be in a car-seat.

 Hot and cold

-Baby is a person, just like you, but he needs to work a little bit on his ability to regulate his own temperature.
-This means that he is comfortable in about the same level of clothing you are for a given temperature, but he gets uncomfortable a lot faster if he gets cold or starts to overheat.
+Baby is a person, just like you, but they need to work a little bit on their ability to regulate their own temperature.
+This means that they are comfortable in about the same level of clothing you are for a given temperature, but they get uncomfortable a lot faster if they get cold or starts to overheat.

-Baby will do best in the car if he is only bundled up to about the same degree that you are, but if that degree is pretty bundled, the majority of the extra layers should happen outside of the car seat.
-Light, close-fitting clothes will fit best under the car seat straps, and then adding blankets over the top will keep Baby nice and warm while still staying easy to remove without unbuckling if he gets too warm, and without getting in the way of keeping the straps safely fastened.
+Baby will do best in the car if they are only bundled up to about the same degree that you are, but if that degree is pretty bundled, the majority of the extra layers should happen outside of the car seat.
+Light, close-fitting clothes will fit best under the car seat straps, and then adding blankets over the top will keep Baby nice and warm while still staying easy to remove without unbuckling if they get too warm, and without getting in the way of keeping the straps safely fastened.